TelefériQo

-The TelefériQo (from teleférico and Quito), or TelefériQo Cruz Loma, is a gondola lift in Quito, Ecuador, running from the edge of the city centre up the east side of Pichincha Volcano to lookout Cruz Loma.
+The TelefériQo (from teleférico and Quito), or TelefériQo Cruz Loma, is a gondola lift in Quito, Ecuador, running from the edge of the city centre up the east side of Pichincha Volcano to the lookout at Cruz Loma.
 It is one of the highest aerial lifts in the world, rising from 3117 m to 3945 m.
 The ascent takes about twenty minutes, traveling 2,237 linear metres.

 Overview

 The TelefériQo opened in July 2005.
-It is both a tourist attraction, and a gateway to hike to the summit of Pichincha, an active stratovolcano.
+It is both a tourist attraction, and a gateway for hiking to the summit of Pichincha, an active stratovolcano.

 As of 2018, a photo ID is required to purchase a lift ticket, and the ticket stub must be retained for the return trip.
 This policy serves as a built-in alert system in case hikers do not return when expected.

 Many photo opportunities and observation points await tourists at the top of the lift.
-Additionally, there is a public restroom, a small cafe, and a few shops; but much of the retail complex sits unoccupied.
+Additionally, there is a public restroom, a small cafe, and a few shops, but much of the retail complex sits unoccupied.